Ethernet: Fundamentals

 In 802.3 parlance, an Ethernet packet is the entire structure from the preamble through the FCS and any extension while the Ethernet frame begins with the destination address and ends with the FCS.

 To assist with verification, an example packet containing an ARP frame captured from a local network is illustrated.
 To minimize the probability of error, this packet was captured off my home network using a Xilinx ILA attached to an RGMII PHY.
-The CRC was independently verified and the packet is presented unmodified.
+The CRC was independently verified and the packet is presented unmodified (excluding a simulated extension).

 55 55 55 55 55 55 55 D5 FF FF FF FF FF FF F8 B7 E2 04 0C 19 08 06 00 01 08 00 06 04 00 01 F8 B7 E2 04 0C 19 44 0F 43 F1 00 00 00 00 00 00 44 0F 43 FE 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 69 70 39 BB /R/R/